yyamasak/TkSQLite-Cipher/README.md

 Limitations
 -----------
-TkSQLite-AES128 does not support SQLite2.
-Encryption enabled sqlite package is provided only for windows platform.
+Encryption enabled sqlite3 binary package is provided only for windows platform.

 Screenshot
 ----------